krishjha1121/Prep/DSA/README.md

 #### Theory

-- **Definition**: Elements have priorities, higher priority elements are served first
+- **Definition**: Elements have priorities, by default, it uses natural ordering (min-heap)
 - **Implementation**: Usually implemented using heaps
 - **Applications**: Task scheduling, Dijkstra's algorithm
+- A PriorityQueue in Java is a queue where elements are ordered based on their priority, rather than the order of insertion.

 ```java path=null start=null
 // Using Java's built-in PriorityQueue